polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 For more information on the QSPI flash memory devices supported, please refer to the [booting from QSPI](https://github.com/polarfire-soc/polarfire-soc-documentation/tree/master/boards/mpfs-icicle-kit-es/booting-from-qspi/booting-from-qspi.md) documentation.

 The external QSPI flash memory can be programmed using the Hart Software Services (HSS) using the `usbdmsc` command.
 The HSS `usbdmsc` command exposes the QSPI flash memory as a USB mass storage device through the Icicle Kit's USB-OTG J16 connector located beside the SD card slot.

+If both QSPI and an MMC services are enabled in the HSS, you must specify the default device to be programmed before running the `usbdmsc` command.
+For example, to program the external QSPI flash memory using USBDMSC service, you must select the `qspi` command before running `usbdmsc` command.

 1. Connect the J11 USB-UART connector to your host PC.
 This is the micro-USB connector on the same side as the Ethernet connectors.
 This connection will give you access to 4 of the PolarFire SoC UARTs
 2. Open a terminal application to interact with the HSS through MMUART0.
 Settings are 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.